 Did you know that a traditional university law degree is not the only way to get a position in the legal industry?
-In particular, if being a paralegal is your goal then a Paralegal Apprenticeship might be the most suitable alternative route for you.
+If you’re particularly interested in becoming a paralegal, a paralegal apprenticeship might be the most suitable alternative route for you.
 Keep reading for everything you need to know about this exciting route into the law.

 Who Can Do a Paralegal Apprenticeship?

 In general, paralegal apprenticeships are aimed at school leavers and those seeking an alternative to university.

 For example, CILEx aims its programme at school leavers with a minimum of five GCSEs from A*-C/9-4 including English and Maths and three Cs at A-Level and a good level of written English.

 Whilst most legal employers that run their own paralegal apprenticeship programmes have similar eligibility criteria, they might have their own requirements in addition to or separate from the above.
 So it’s always worth checking the firm you are interested in for specific conditions.

 Want regular information and advice about getting into law?

 Generally, paralegal apprenticeships last two years and allow aspiring paralegals to gain the kind of experience and education needed to begin their legal careers as paralegals.
 There are two parts to a legal apprenticeship:

 Most paralegal apprenticeships involve the study of at least three of the following: law and practice, legal research and client care.